Babar-Al/computer-vision/README.md

 # **images**
 In the images I’ve uploaded, there are two examples demonstrating the capabilities of computer vision.
-The first image showcases computer vision in action, detecting various objects in a public space.
+* The first image showcases computer vision in action, detecting various objects in a public space.
+* second image is about face recognition.